formix/damn-simple-xml/README.md

 ## Usage

 The following usage scenarios are oversimplified. with DSX, you can fine tune and control each serialization behaviors.
-You can elect define a field to be serialized as a property, a CDATA or define a collection member's child elements.
+You can choose to define a field to be serialized as an attribute, a CDATA or define a collection child elements' name.
 For more informations, see
 [API Reference](https://github.com/formix/damn-simple-xml/wiki/Api-Reference)
 reference